leftbrainit/leftbra.in/src/pages/blog/2022-10-31_remote-working-tools.md

 I know what you’re thinking, why Google Workspace over something like Microsoft 365?

 There is a strong case for both solutions but going Google made more sense when LeftBrain transitioned to a cloud based email solution because of the benefits with collaboration at the time (through live editing on shared files) which Microsoft only recently mastered, and a more user friendly experience.
-The Workspace suite is packed with hidden gems such as Meet With which allows you to see your colleagues schedule in Google Calendar before jumping on a quick Meet or Talk, or email automation when it comes to client follow ups or predictive text.
+The Workspace suite is packed with hidden gems such as Meet With which allows you to see your colleagues schedule in Google Calendar before jumping on a quick Meet or Talk, or email automation when it comes to customer follow ups or predictive text.
 I find setting up Groups really handy and cost effective when it comes to sharing an email account such as hello@leftbrain.it with respective team members without having to incur extra license costs.
 How cool is that?

 ![Calendly Page](/assets/calendly-header-web.png "Calendly")